Shikoku Pilgrimage Trail

 This modern hotel is 3 km from both the Kiyomizu-dera Buddhist temple and Nijō Castle.
 The air-conditioned rooms boast smooth colours, stylish lamps and a flat-screen TV.
 Each private bathroom features a spacious shower area with a bathtub.
 A fridge and an electric kettle with green tea are provided.

-Travel by long-distance bus to Tokushima Prefecture.
+Travel by comfortable bus direct from Kyoto to Tokushima Prefecture (approx 2.5hrs).
 Begin your pilgrimage with a gentle introduction to the walks on Shikoku through quiet neighbourhoods of Tokushima.
 Visit three of the most eye-catching temples on whole trail - Temple 1 Ryozen-ji, Temple 2 Gokuraku-ji and Temple 3 Konsen-ji.
 Spend your first night as all pilgrims should - with a stay in a Shukubo Temple Lodging.

-Travel south from your Shukubo pilgrim's lodging by pre-booked and pre-paid taxi to Temple 11 Fujii-dera, located at the bottom of a fascinating hillside temple complex.
+Travel south from your Shukubo pilgrim's lodging on a pre-booked/paid taxi (approx 25mins) to Temple 11 Fujii-dera, located at the bottom of a fascinating hillside temple complex.
 From Fujii-dera undertake a challenging hike to Temple 12 Shosan-ji.
 The full walk is one of the longest and most strenuous on the tour, but very rewarding with beautiful scenery.
-Walk onwards to Yorii and board a bus to the small Onsen village of Kamiyama and your inn for the evening.
+Walk onwards to Kamiyama Koko Mae where you board the bus for a 5 minute ride to the small Onsen village of Kamiyama and your inn for the evening.

 You can reduce the walk to 5-6 hours (14.1km / 8.8 miles) and avoid the first half of the strenuous ascent up Mt.
 Shosan-ji.
 Simply pay locally to extend the taxi ride on the day - no need to decide in advance.

-Travel by pre-paid taxi to one of the most beautiful and varied hikes on the entire 88 Pilgrimage route.
+Travel by pre-paid taxi (approx 1hr) to one of the most beautiful and varied hikes on the entire 88 Pilgrimage route.
 From Temple 20 Kakurin-ji the trail descends to the hamlet of Anan, crosses the Nakagawa River and climbs again to Temple 21 Tairyu-ji.
-End the day with a cable car ride with wonderful views over a cedar forest and the small town below.
-Travel by bus to your accommodation for the evening.
+End the day with a stunning cable car ride (10mins) with wonderful views over a cedar forest and the small town below.
+An easy bus journey to Anan train station (approx 40mins) and then a train (50mins) takes you to the Toksuhima, where your accommodation is tonight.

-Leave Tokushima behind today and travel by bus, train and pre-booked taxi to Kagawa Prefecture.
-A fine selection of temples to visit today through lovely scenery.
+There is a fine selection of temples to visit today as you walk through lovely scenery.
 Temple 82– Negoro-ji, Temple 81—Shiromine-ji and finally Temple 80– Kokubun-ji.
-Then travel by train to the old hot spring town of Kotohira Spa for your overnight stay.
+At the end of your walk you board a train (40mins) to the old hot spring town of Kotohira Spa for your overnight stay.

 Take the morning to explore Kotohira spa.
 Visit the Shinto shrine of Konpira-dai-gongen.
 Located at an altitude of 521m, there are 785 steps to the main shrine and 1368 steps to the inner shrine.
 If you’d rather take it easy today, relax in the town and perhaps sample the local delicacy– thick, handmade Udon noodles.
-Board an afternoon train (1.5 hours) to the port city of Osaka where you will be spending the night
+Board an afternoon train (approx 3 hours) to the port city of Osaka where you will be spending the night.

 Hotel Vischio Osaka by Granvia is a newly opened hotel in the heart of Umeda Osaka.
 Located just 5 minutes’ walk from JR Osaka Station.
 Connecting you to the pulse of the city.